Certificate in Dispute Resolution

 In a world drawn ever closer by globalization, yet still fractured by historical and cultural division, evolution in conflict resolution management is critical.
 Embarking on a coordinated body of study will show an employer that you have a serious interest in, and greater understanding of, the rapidly expanding science of conflict resolution.
 Participating in Certificate program courses will allow you to mix with and learn from: scholars and practitioners who are recognized both nationally and internationally for their expertise; and professionals practicing in a variety of fields.
 This exposure is extremely valuable in a world where conflict resolvers almost always work in cross-disciplinary teams

-Hamline has been ranked by U.S. News & World Report in the top five of American law school dispute resolution programs for eleven consecutive years.
+Hamline has been ranked by U.S. News & World Report in the top 5 of American law school dispute resolution programs for fourteen consecutive years.
 Our January Term and Summer Institute courses (both at home and abroad) enroll a broad cross-section of law and other graduate students practicing lawyers, human resources and business personnel, and other professionals.

 Certificate courses are offered during the DRI Summer Institute (late May through early August each year) and during the law school's January Term (typically the first two and a half weeks of each new year).
 Most Summer Institute courses are designed to accommodate the schedules of working students--with a two credit course most commonly being completed over a ten-day period, using a combination of evening classes and one or two Saturdays.
 Certificate courses also are offered as part of the law school's January Term and summer study abroad programs.
 All DRI-sponsored courses are open for enrollment by graduate students and professionals from all fields.
 As a result, the classroom typically provides a rich, cross-disciplinary learning environment.